ironhack-labs/lab-javascript-basic-algorithms/README.md

 ### Iteration 2: Conditionals

   2.1.
 Depending on which name [is longer](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/length), print:
-	  - `The Driver has the longest name, it has XX characters` or
+	  - `The driver has the longest name, it has XX characters.` or <br>
-	  - `Yo, navigator got the longest name, it has XX characters` or
+	  - `It seems that the navigator has the longest name, it has XX characters.` or <br>
-	  - `Wow, you both got equally long names, XX characters!`
+	  - `Wow, you both have equally long names, XX characters!`.

 ### Iteration 3: Loops